 Manifold is very fast on almost any reasonably recent Windows system.
 For the fastest possible performance consider the following tips:

 Recent versions of Windows such as Windows 10 are much faster and more stable than earlier versions of Windows.
-Not only Windows itself is faster but also accessory subsystems, such as rendering subsystems, that are used by Manifold are also much faster than earlier subsystems.
+Not only Windows itself is faster but also accessory subsystems, such as rendering subsystems, that are used by Manifold are also faster, sometimes much faster, than earlier subsystems.

 Modern Windows editions provide many power saving options, even on desktop machines that are plugged in all the time.
 Surprisingly, the default choice might be a Balanced plan that reduces performance to reduce energy consumption.
 By running the processor slower or by turning off disk drives a power plan can significantly reduce energy consumption, but at the cost of significantly reduced computer performance.

 For maximum performance with Manifold, make sure your power plan is set to High performance.
-Ensure that in whatever power plan settings have been specified, all disk drives that you will be using are never turned off, since the time to turn on a disk drive and spin it up for full readiness can result in dramatically slower operation.
-External, portable drives, for example, are often turned off to save power after a period of inactivity.
+Ensure that in whatever power plan settings have been specified, all disk drives and other devices that you will be using are never turned off, since the time to turn on a disk drive and spin it up for full readiness can result in dramatically slower operation.
+External, portable drives, or external drives connected via USB, for example, are often turned off to save power after a period of inactivity.

 Virus checkers and other programs running in background can be performance killers.
 Learn how to prevent them from checking and re-checking the work you do in Manifold.

 Modern GPUs are so fast, however, that even with Manifold parallelism only exceptionally computationally intensive, unusually large jobs will be limited by GPU performance.
 If we purchase a "good value" GPU card instead of the most expensive, latest and hottest GPU card we usually will get the best price/performance ratio.
-If funds are totally unlimited then, of course, we can spend big and buy whatever is the latest, hottest GPU card or, better still, buy as many of them as will fit into our computer.
+If funds are totally unlimited then, of course, we can spend big and buy one or more of whatever is the latest, hottest GPU card.
 But in most cases having one or two relatively inexpensive but also relatively recent GPU cards will provide performance that is as good.